bmtwl/SoftDataDiode/README.md

 ## Troubleshooting

 ### Selenium crashes because it can't find a chrome/chromium driver
+There are many reasons why the sender may crash with a Selenium error.
+For one, Selenium still needs a browser and a webdriver installed to work.
+So make sure you have those installed and working on your OS.
-There are broken OS packages on Debian, at least.
+Also, there are broken `python3-selenium` OS packages on Debian, at least.
 The recommended way to run the sender is with a `venv`.
+See [The Selenium Project Homepage](https://www.selenium.dev/documentation/overview/) for more information.

 ### Resource usage is too high
 There are a few strategies to reduce resource usage: